patrick-crawford/WEB422-Backup/notes/angular-routing.md

 ## Introduction to Routing

 Recall the ["Routing" in React](react-routing) notes from a few weeks ago.
-(Please review them before continuing.)

-To summarize, you learned some new ideas:
+The high-level topis covered were primarily:

 * The purpose of routing is to implement navigation in an app
 * Routing matches a URL/path to a component
 * In an app, we must add the router code module, and then design and configure the URLs